Thursday 12 September 2024

 Dear heart,

-I know you're broken.
+I know you're bruised.
 Again.

 You feel ugly and lonely